Climate report: 'Extreme risk' to people, buildings and water supplies

 New Zealand's buildings, water supplies and population in general have been deemed at "extreme risk" of climate change impacts this century, which could come with 3C of temperature rise and seas nearly 70cm higher.

-The Government today released a sweeping national risk assessment, rating for the first time which of 10 areas should be priorities in preparing the country for a warmer and wilder future.
+The Government today released a sweeping national risk assessment, rating for the first time which of 43 areas, across five domains, should be priorities in preparing the country for a warmer and wilder future.

-The assessment – based on emissions rising at the current rate and resulting in a projected 67cm of sea level rise and 3C of temperature increase by 2090 – found people to be at extreme risk, with threats of people and communities being displaced, and inequities widening.
+Among 10 urgent areas, the assessment – based on emissions rising at the current rate and resulting in a projected 67cm of sea level rise and 3C of temperature increase by 2090 – found we ourselves to be at "extreme" risk, with threats of people and communities being displaced, and inequities widening.

 About 675,500 Kiwis lived in areas already prone to flooding, with a further 72,065 living in the firing line of where some of the most dramatic effects of sea level rise could hit.